 “I am not good enough.”
 Most of us know this thought.
 It is one of the core beliefs of low self-confidence.
 It holds us back from starting our own business, asking out a person or starting a new hobby.
 We are afraid to fail and not live up to expectations.

 If you want to start living your dreams, break free from traditional thinking and be truly yourself, you need to boost your self-confidence.
 If you don't believe in yourself, you cannot expect anybody else to.

-To build self-esteem, you need to practice it every day.
-That’s why we put together seven tips for your daily life on how to boost self-confidence:
+To gain self esteem, you need to practice it every day.
+That’s why we put together seven tips for your daily life on how to gain confidence:

 Tip 1: Accept yourself